amirrezaask/plumber/README.md

 - Nats
 - Nats-Streaming
 - Channel
-## Lambda
+## Pipe
-Lambdas are pure functions that get the state and an input and return some output.
-Remember that since lambas get runned using Goroutiens you can block in them so you can do any kind of event buckets in them. ( Similar to Windows in ApacheFlink)
+Pipes are pure functions that get the state and an input and return some output.
+Remember that since Pipes get runned using Goroutiens you can block in them so you can do any kind of event buckets in them. ( Similar to Windows in ApacheFlink)
-## System
+## Pipeline
-System is where our lambdas are glued together and state is being handled as a single application with input and output.
+Pipeline is where our pipes are glued together and state is being handled as a single application with input and output.

 # Usage
 ## As a library